hashicorp/terraform-plugin-sdk/README.md

 Currently, that means Go **1.14** or later must be used when building a provider with the SDK.

+## Getting Started

+See the [Call APIs with Terraform Providers](https://learn.hashicorp.com/collections/terraform/providers) guide on [learn.hashicorp.com](https://learn.hashicorp.com) for a guided tour of provider development.

 ## Documentation

 See [Extending Terraform](https://www.terraform.io/docs/extend/index.html) section on the website.